mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

                 # "same":"same",

+                # "string" : "string",
+                # "integer literal" : "integer literal",
+                # "dictionary" : "dictionary",
+                # "list" : "list",
+                # "tuple" : "tuple",
+                # "set" : "set",
+                # "key" : "key",

     }
 )
 ```

-As a final note,there is also a commented line, about which we are going to talk [later](#experimental-same).
+As a final note,there is also a commented line and an entire commented block, about which we are going to talk [later](#experimental-same)  and [later](#temporary-until-small-regions) respectively.

 Moving on the full syntax, looks like